espressoAndCode/fam_project/README.md

 ### Database

 You will also need a MySql database.
+I used the Clemson Buffet service for a near zero-configuration instance.
+If you are off campus you will need to connect with the Cisco AnyConnect VPN.
+Create a MySQL instance and record the credentials.

+Database build files are located in the `DBbuilders` directory.
+You will need to run the CreateTables script.
+Once you are connected to your MySQL instance, navigate to the `DBbuilders/` directory and run:

+    source CreateTables.sql

+This will build the tables according to the correct schema.

-DB build source files are located in the `DBbuilders` directory.
-The access credentials are accessed in the `db_conn.py` file, and you can connect by simply adding the credentials to your `.bashrc` file as environment variables.
+The File Access Manager program will need to connect to the database as well.
+Connection credentials are accessed in the `db_conn.py` file, and you can connect by simply adding the credentials to your `.bashrc` file as environment variables using this format:

     export FAM_HOST="hostname"
     export FAM_USER="username"